ILGGitHub/PDMapping/README.md

 mvn jetty:run
 ```

-2) The client-side of the application can be modified in real-time by processing the sass files in watch mode:
+2) Styles in the client-side of the application are implemented using [sass](https://sass-lang.com/) instead of plain css.
+To update the final css files in real-time during development, run this npm command:

 ```
 npm run sass